-The idyllic setting of the beaches, the observation of the fauna or the discovery of new and delicious cuisines rich in flavours and history, will make you fall in love with the Riviera Maya.
+The idyllic setting of the beaches, the observation of the fauna, or the discovery of new and delicious cuisines rich in flavors and history, will make you fall in love with Tulum and the Riviera Maya.

-Whatever your desires: adventure, culture or relaxation, a trip to the Riviera Maya has everything to satisfy you for your next vacation to Mexico.
+Whatever your desires: adventure, culture, or relaxation, a trip to the Riviera Maya has everything to satisfy your wanderlust for your next vacation to Mexico.
 Start packing now!

 1. Explore Ancient Mayan Ruins

-Home to scores of ancient Mayan ruins and UNESCO World Heritage sites, the Riviera Maya is a destination divided among casual explorers and hardcore history buffs.
+Home to scores of ancient Mayan ruins and UNESCO World Heritage sites, Tulum is a destination divided among casual explorers and hardcore history buffs.

-From tourist landmarks like Chichen Itza to the forest-bound ruins of Coba, each site features carefully preserved limestone pyramids and temple grounds.
+From touristy landmarks like Chichen Itza to the forest-bound ruins of Coba, each site features carefully preserved limestone pyramids and temple grounds.

-From climbing the highest pyramid in the region in Coba to watching the serpent-shaped shadow slither down the steps of El Castillo in Chichen Itza, day tours are available to most archaeological sites.
+If you are an adventurous traveler try climbing the highest pyramid in the region to watching the serpent-shaped shadow slither down the steps of El Castillo in Chichen Itza.

-Ancient cities like the ones in Tulum and Xel-Ha are in close vicinity to towns, beaches, and ecological parks, perfect for extended day trips.
+I suggest purchasing day tours from Viator Tours to plan excursions to ancient cities like the ones in Tulum and Xel-Ha which are in close vicinity to towns, beaches, and ecological parks, perfect for extended day trips.